 You're welcome to keep food in my refrigerator, but I recommend that you check out all the nearby cafes and restaurants instead.

-The front porch has 2 Adirondack chairs and the backyard has a patio table complete with umbrella for hanging out in the garden.
+The front porch has 2 Adirondack chairs and the backyard has a patio table complete with umbrella for hanging out on a sunny evening.